What is text neck?

 Text neck is a modern age term used to describe chronic neck pain caused by excessive texting on mobile devices.
-The term has been broadened to include tablets and computers, and can also be related to driving, reading, and watching TV.
 In today’s society, we have developed sedentary habits driven by electronic devices that are contributing to a global epidemic.

 An average person spends 2-4 hours per day with their head tilted forward.
-This averages to 730-1460 hours per year of excess stress and strain placed on the cervical spine as a result of poor posture.
-Research shows that poor posture is associated with reduced testosterone, reduced serotonin, increased cortisol, negative mood, and overall fatigue.
+This averages to 730-1460 hours per year of excess stress.
+As a result, strain is placed on the cervical spine as a result of poor posture.
+Research shows that poor posture is associated with reduced testosterone, serotonin, and overall fatigue.

 Anatomy: Upper Crossed Syndrome